phac-nml/irida/doc/administrator/galaxy/index.md

 1. [Integration with existing Galaxy][integration-galaxy]: If you already have a Galaxy instance installed, this will describe the necessary changes to the configuration needed in order for IRIDA to communicate with Galaxy.
 2. [Setup of a new Galaxy instance][setup-new-galaxy]: If you do not have a Galaxy instance installed, this will walk through the general procedure of setting up a new Galaxy instance.
+3. [Automated Cleanup of Galaxy files][galaxy-cleanup]: Many intermediate files are produced when executing an IRIDA workflow in Galaxy.
+These instructions destribe setting up automated cleanup of these files.

 If you encounter errors while installing Galaxy you may want to look over the [IRIDA/Galaxy FAQ][].